 How to Treat and Manage PAD

-Since curing peripheral artery disease is not possible, treatment aims to improve quality of life by easing pain, managing other symptoms, and reducing the risk of additional cardiovascular events.
+Since curing peripheral artery disease is not possible, treatment for pad aims to improve quality of life by easing pain, managing other symptoms, and reducing the risk of additional cardiovascular events.

 Lifestyle Changes